 For nearly 25 years, the Leadership Group has advocated for the construction of new homes in the Silicon Valley – more than 80,000 homes.
 Leadership Group staff attend city and county meetings in support of housing developments and pro-housing policy across the Silicon Valley.

-The Leadership Group seeks to add needed housing, affordability and connectivity to major transportation hubs and will continue to advocate on behalf of much needed housing and progressive city planning as Santa Clara County is expected to add more residents than the current population of Sunnyvale by 2020.
+The Leadership Group seeks to add needed housing, affordability and connectivity to major transportation hubs and will continue to advocate on behalf of much needed housing and progressive city planning on behalf of our 350 member companies in Silicon Valley.

 Housing & Community Development Committee

 The Leadership Group Housing and Community Development Committee is comprised of member companies who are committed to strengthening the quality of life within the Silicon Valley by increasing opportunities for workers and residents to secure affordable housing proximate to their work.

 Meetings are generally held on the third Wednesday of each month from 12:00 pm-2:00 pm and are open only to member company representatives.
 Contact Vince Rocha at [email protected] to inquire about committee meetings.

 Participating Member Companies

 Housing & Community Development Workplan